-Although there are many statements and articles stating that your résumé must be one-page, there is no established “rule” that a résumé should be only one page.
-There are many instances when a multi-page résumé is not only appropriate, it’s expected to be submitted.
+Although many articles are stating that your résumé must be one-page, there is no established “rule” that a résumé should be only one page.
+There are many instances when a multi-page résumé is not only appropriate, but employers expect a resume to be submitted.

 Length is not the only consideration for a résumé’s effectiveness.
 The one-page résumé myth persists.
-Misinformed jobseekers are led to believe that recruiters, hiring managers, and HR professionals won’t read a résumé that is longer than one page.
+Misinformed job seekers believe that recruiters, hiring managers, and HR professionals won’t read a résumé that is longer than one page.
 However, that’s not true.

 While recent research shows that a résumé will be read for only seconds when first screened, the first review is only to determine if it is a match for the position.
-If the job seeker is considered a serious candidate, the résumé will be reread.
+If the job seeker is considered a serious candidate, the screener will reread the résumé.

 Given a choice between a well-written two-page résumé or a cluttered one-page résumé which omits notable accomplishments in the interest of saving space, the HR professional is likely to choose the longer résumé.